rundeck/rundeck/docs/en/manpages/man5/resource-yaml-v13.md

 `tags`

-:    A literal with comma-separated tag strings, or a Sequence of literals
+:    A literal with comma-separated tag strings, or a Sequence of literals.
+Tags are used for filtering nodes and often represent server role, environment, class, or group.

 `osFamily`